 Each of these must apply under premises liability law in order to pursue a slip and fall claim.

 You should also be prepared for the fact that the owner may argue you hold some responsibility for the slip and fall accident.
-This is extremely common because if the property owner can successful claim you had some blame in the accident, your settlement could be much lower than it would have been otherwise.
+This is extremely common because if the property owner can successfully claim you had some blame in the accident, your settlement could be much lower than it would have been otherwise.
 If your lawsuit goes to trial and the jury determines you bear some negligence in the accident, Georgia has a “comparative negligence” law under which damages are awarded depending on your percentage of fault.
 In the case of a slip and fall accident, if your blame is 50 percent or more, you won’t be able to recover anything.

 This is why when you work with a slip and fall lawyer, they will work to gather evidence demonstrating the owner’s fault in the accident.